 Sleeping on an inadequate mattress can aggravate back pain while some studies have shown that introducing new bedding systems increased sleep quality and reduced back discomfort.
 The same study cites 75% of Americans report sleep disturbances at least three nights a week or more.
 This is a staggering amount of people suffering needlessly with a little over six hours of sleep per night.

 Poor sleep quality affects the mind and body causing stress that in turn causes insomnia.
 A vicious cycle affecting almost 100 million people.
-A quality new mattress can offer pressure relief, sleep cooler, and be a durable and comfortable tool as you battle back pain.
-An adequate mattress is not the only tool in your box but it’s certainly a useful and valuable one.
+A quality mattress can offer pressure relief, cooler sleep, and be a comfortable tool as you battle back pain.

 Check out this comparison of Nolah AirFoam™ 10" and 12" luxury mattresses.